hanabi/hanabi.github.io/README.md

 ## General Principles

-These are things that are separate from moves and strategies that we refer to in post-game reviews.
+These are things that are separate from actual moves and strategies.
+We refer to them in post-game reviews when thinking about the game.

 ### Stomping a Finesse